learn-co-students/hogwarts-nyc-web-career-040119/README.md

 <!-- * create an index displaying all hog tiles -->
 <!-- * render each hog name and picture in a tile -->
 <!-- * show the hog's details upon a user's click -->
-* allow users to sort the hogs based on name and weight and filter the hogs that are greased
+* allow users to:
+  - sort the hogs based on name and weight
+    - select menu - no button, automatic selection filter
+      - option value as identifier and should match the name of the state we want
+    - sortBy state: all, name and weight
+      - do it in App, state={sortBy}
+      - function that handles the setState for sortBy

+  - and filter the hogs that are greased

 * BONUS: allow users to hide hogs (not delete them, just hide them from view!)
 * BONUS: bring in pig gifs from an API